 The most important thing you can do to protect your mark is to register it with the United States Patent & Trademarks Office (USPTO).
 The initial term of a federal registration is 10 years, with 10-year renewal terms.

-Our lawyers have experience in registering your marks with the USTPO.
+TPLF has experience in registering you marks with the USTPO.
 Call today for a free consultation or to learn more.

 What to Do If Someone Is Infringing on Your Trademark